cms636/cms636.github.io/_posts/2017-10-17-your-filename.md

 Cartigraphies of Time: ##

-Rosenberg and Grafton reminds us that tracing time is pretty nascent.
+Rosenberg and Grafton remind us that tracing time is pretty nascent.
 Also, the main form that  represents time is simply line.
 And this form has not changed much over a long period of time.
 I find it intriguing how time and space are inseparatable.
 We cannot tell time without mentioning space.
 This makes space a fundamental and perpetual basis of our idea of time.
 Due to this strong connection between space and time, our way of representing time using line makes a lot sense and seems intrinsic.
 It will probably stick around for a long time.

 Spatial Humanities: ##